← Back to blog

 Museo d'Arte Orientale, Turin (MAO)

-Any thematic shortlist will leave out worthy candidates; treat the above as a starting point for further exploration rather than a closed canon.
+Any thematic shortlist will leave out worthy candidates — the Museum of Anthropology in Oxford, the Asian civilisations holdings in Copenhagen's National Museum, or the Horniman Museum in London among them.
+Treat the above as a starting point for further exploration rather than a closed canon.

 Pin every institution mentioned above using the interactive map — filter by country, collection type, or admission policy to plan a realistic itinerary.